 1. Not understanding wants vs. needs

-Being able to determine a want versus a need seems reasonably straight forward, but this is something we all could work on improving.
+Being able to determine a want versus a need seems reasonably straightforward, but this is something we all could work on improving.

 You may be tempted to say “yes” to everything your little heart desires.
 Unfortunately, if you do that, you could go broke and drop out of college.

-Bottom line: Only spend money on what you need.
+The bottom line is to only spend money on what you need.

 Here are a few ways to save money and still have some fun without going overboard: